 PAT trustees and members, with their diverse skills and backgrounds, will hold all PAT schools to account.
 They will provide high level support and form a valuable bridge to the local community.
 Their strategic thinking will encompass the succession planning necessary to support improvements beyond our first Trust Development Plan (TDP) from 2017-20.

 The Palladian Academy Trust was formed in 2016.
 An Executive Leadership Team meets regularly.
 This is comprised of the headteachers of each school with Tim Withers, Chief Executive Officer and Jo Marsh, Chief Operating Officer.
 The founder school of the exciting and innovative partnership is Ralph Allen School, itself an academy since 2012.
-Each one of the eight headteachers brings a wealth of experience to the group and is passionate about the learning of the young people in their care.
-The Palladian Academy Trust is a community of more than three thousand pupils and staff who work in our eight schools, and there is enormous potential for coming together as a community to provide enriched learning opportunities for every member of the Trust.
+Each one of the ten headteachers brings a wealth of experience to the group and is passionate about the learning of the young people in their care.
+The Palladian Academy Trust is a community of more than three thousand pupils and staff who work in our schools, and there is enormous potential for coming together as a community to provide enriched learning opportunities for every member of the Trust.

 Why the name ‘Palladian Academy Trust’?
 The Palladian Bridge in Prior Park is a local landmark and since bridges connect people, the group felt this was a very appropriate emblem.
 This is reflected in our logo.